RouninMedia/reveal-hidden-scripts/README.md

 Here we are saving as much as **75%** of the time it takes to download and parse a JS file.

-Since anything above 100ms is noticeable, while anything below is perceived as near-instantaneous, reducing processing time from `135ms` to `34ms` is a dramatic difference.
+Since anything above 100ms is noticeable (while anything below is perceived as near-instantaneous) reducing processing time from `135ms` to `34ms` is a dramatic difference.

 _____